SeanHwangG/test/tool/docker.md

 ### Network

+> Example

-> docker CLI
+* docker
   * network: use host if no isolation is needed
     * docker network create learning
     * ls: list of all
     * create `nw`: create `nw`
     * rm / prune: Remove one or more networks / all unused networks
     * connect image nw
   * port
     * `container`: List port mappings or a specific mapping for `container`

 ```sh
 # 1. Shared